suppakitjom/Robotics-Project-I-Final-Project/README.md

 ### Software
 - C++ code to receive input from pushbuttons/potentiometer and post messages on Serial port
-- Python code to receive messages from Serial connection using pyserial and interacting with Spotify's API using HTTPS requests
+- Python code to receive messages from Serial connection using pyserial and interacting with Spotify's API using HTTP requests